chicbass/chicbass.github.io/aem_ex_3.md

 3. **Experience fragment**

 >16
->Which two teams need to collaborate to create a new custom component while developing an AFM SPA (Single Page Application) project?(Choose Iwo.)
+>Which two teams need to collaborate to create a new custom component while developing an AEM SPA (Single Page Application) project?(Choose Iwo.)

 1. **Front-End**
 2. **Back-End**